-A plugin to create PDF files of articles in your blog.
+A plugin to create PDF files of articles and pages in your blog.

 In my theme directory there is an file named index.php.
 A part of that file looks like this: